Luke 3-4

 28 The people in the meeting place heard what Jesus said.
 They became very angry.
 29 They stood up and they made him leave the town.
 They took him to the top of the hill outside the town.
 They wanted to throw him over the edge to the bottom.
 30 But Jesus walked through the middle of the crowd and he went away.

-4:28Jesus told the people in the meeting place about himself.
-But they did not like the things that he was saying.
+4:28The people did not like the things that Jesus was saying.
 They refused to believe that God had sent him.

 Jesus causes a bad spirit to leave a man

 31 Jesus went to a town in Galilee called Capernaum.
 On the Jewish day of rest, he taught the people there.
 32 The people were very surprised at the things that Jesus taught them.
 He spoke with authority.
 33 There was a sick man in the meeting place.
-He had a spirit of a bad demon that was living inside him.
+He had a spirit of a bad demon inside him.
 The spirit caused the man to shout loudly.
 34 He said, ‘Jesus from Nazareth, leave us alone!
 Do not destroy us!
 I know who you are.
 You are God's Holy One!’

 35 Jesus said to the spirit, ‘Be quiet!
 Come out of the man!’
 Then the bad spirit caused the man to fall to the ground in front of the people.
 It came out of the man but it did not hurt him.

 36 All the people were very surprised and they said to each other, ‘Listen to what this man says!
 He has power and authority.
-He tells bad spirits to come out of people, and they come out.’
+He tells bad spirits to come out of people, and they come out!’
 37 So they began to tell everyone about Jesus.
 Because of this, people in all the places near Capernaum heard the news about Jesus.

 Jesus makes many people well